-Concrete shall be placed in dry conditions except where ingress of water into the hole is too great to ensure a homogeneous mass of concrete of the specified strength.
-Where the rise of water in the bottom of the pile exceeds 12 mm per minute, measured over 15 minutes or more, concrete shall be placed using underwater techniques after the water level has stabilised (refer to Clause 13.4.3).
+Concrete shall be placed in dry conditions except where ingress of water into the hole is too great to ensure a homogeneous mass of concrete of the specified strength (refer Clause 13.1).

-Prior to commencement of concreting, the length of the pile from the base to the top of the liner shall be measured and the socket walls and pile base checked for cleanliness.
+Prior to commencement of concreting the length of the pile from the base to the top of the liner shall be measured and the socket walls and pile base checked for cleanliness.

-CAC014M - Contract Administration System Checklists exists for this clause.
+CACO14M - Contract Administration System Checklists exists for this clause.

-To assist compaction by hydraulic head, the rate of placing the concrete shall not be less than 10 metres of pile length per hour.
+To assist compaction by hydraulic head, the rate of placing the concrete shall not be less than 10 m of pile length per hour.